shalusiingh94/BACKEND_ROXILER_APP/README.md

-# roxiler-backend
+# ROXILER BACKEND

 This project aims to implement a backend system to manage and analyze product transactions.
 The backend is designed to interact with a third-party API to fetch product transaction data, and it provides various APIs for listing transactions, generating statistics, and creating charts based on the fetched data.

 ## Deployment

-The project is deployed and can be accessed at [https://vijay-roxiler-2024.onrender.com](https://vijay-roxiler-2024.onrender.com).
+The project is deployed and can be accessed at https://shalusiingh94.github.io/ROXILER_APP_2024/.
 You can use the following APIs to interact with the system.
 ## API Endpoints

 ### List All Transactions